-Radiculopathy refers to a variety of symptoms that originate from impinged nerve roots located adjacent to the spinal cord.
-These symptoms include traveling pain, numbness, tingling, and muscular weakness.
-The location of the symptoms depends on the location of the impinged or irritated nerve root.
-For example, cervical radiculopathy (in the neck) might lead to tingling and numbness in the fingers, while lumbar radiculopathy (in the lower back) might lead to sciatica pain in the legs and feet.
+Radiculopathy refers to a variety of symptoms that originate from compressed nerve roots branching off the spinal cord.
+These symptoms include traveling pain, numbness, tingling and muscular weakness.
+The location of symptoms depends on the location of the affected nerve root and where it travels.
+For example, radiculopathy in the cervical (upper) spine can cause tingling and numbness in the fingers, while radiculopathy in the lumbar (lower) spine might lead to sciatica pain in the legs and feet.

-Radiculopathy treatments for spinal conditions such as degenerative disc disease, osteoarthritis, bulging disc, or herniated disc generally start conservatively.
+Spinal conditions that cause radiculopathy such as degenerative disc disease, osteoarthritis, bulging disc or herniated disc are usually first treated with a course of doctor-prescribed conservative treatment.
 Radiculopathy symptoms produced by the nerve irritation associated with these and other conditions usually can be managed using the following conservative techniques:

 - Physical therapy

 - Steroid injections

 - Lifestyle changes like a plan to quit smoking or reduce weight

 Some patients may also choose to complement these conventional treatments with alternative therapies like acupuncture, chiropractic adjustment and herbal remedies.
 It is important to keep your primary care doctor informed of any additional treatment you decide to pursue.